 Water leaks are never fun and definitely messy.
-The sooner you learn where your water shutoff valves are and how to turn them off, the better.
-Sometimes your plumbing will spring a leak because a piece of piping or connector splits.
+The sooner you learn where your water shut off valve is and how to turn them off, the better.
+Sometimes your plumbing will spring a leak because a pipe or connector splits.
 Winter is more challenging if you live up north where temperatures drop below freezing.
-Regardless of where you live you need to know where your main water valve is.

 You need to shutoff exterior faucets to avoid problems if/when the temperature drops below freezing.
 Typically you'll have one or more outside faucets for watering the lawn, washing the car, etc. Each exterior faucet should have a shutoff valve inside the house where you can turn off the source of water to the outside faucet.

 It's funny that the two most important things in your house are hidden as they're not pretty, so you really don't want to have to look at them.
 Or you don't want to look at them until you need them – the main water shutoff valve and your electrical panel.

 When you move into a new house, there are so many things to learn that it's easy to forget a few of them.
 That's why I wrote 30 New Homeowner Tips You Don't Want to Skip.
 Number 17 reads … “Find your main water shutoff and learn how to turn your water off (guess where that points)”.
 So if you don't already know where your main water shut off valve is, here are the places to check.
 And you're right that it would be nice if there was an industry standard, but there isn't one.

 - First, look for your main water shutoff valve near your water meter.
 This will be found inside in climates where temperatures fall below freezing.
 Otherwise, the shutoff valve will be outside your home, most often near an outside faucet.
 As this is often the biggest challenge, you might find the video above helpful.

 - Look along an exterior wall near the front of the house if you have a basement or crawl space.

 - With a slab foundation, look for your water shutoff valve near the hot water heater or garage.